top of page

 Although the League participated in charitable acts from its earliest days, it wasn’t until 1955 that a formal Welfare Committee was formed.
 Money is raised for needy causes locally and globally through a variety of fundraisers, including reverse raffles, fashion shows, clambakes, and Monte Carlo nights.
 Welfare money has been used to build a handicap accessible ramp, donations to homeless shelters, hunger centers, senior centers, and homes for both abandoned children and the mentally challenged.
 The focus of the Welfare Committee has currently shifted from financial donations to participation in charitable events through “sweat equity.”

-The gem of our social calendar is the Debutante Ball presentation which began in 1958 at the urging of member Jerri Haddad.
+A former gem of our social calendar was the Debutante Ball presentation which began in 1958 at the urging of member Jerri Haddad.
 The first presentation took place at the Lakeshore Country Club.
 In 1960, it was held at the Westlake Hotel.
 The event was held every other year from 1960 until 1971, when it became an annual event due, in part, to the Baby Boomer children coming of age.
 Starting in the late 1980s, it changed to being held every other year, moving from the Grand Ballroom at Stouffers Inn on the Square to Executive Caterer’s at Landerhaven in 1987.
+The 38th Ball commenced in 2017.
+We cherish the memories of these events.

 In the early 1980s, the League recognized a shift in our demographics and expanded our membership guidelines to include those women married to men of Lebanese or Syrian descent.
 In the early 2000s, again recognizing a shift in our demographics, the League expanded our membership borders to include members who had moved outside of Cleveland city proper and into outlying communities.